sorelmitra/learn/verifit/Readme.md

 I need to set up a frame that would help me with automatic system testing of the following project types:

-1. Web
-	a.
-UI
-	b.
-REST API
+1. REST API
-	c.
-WebSockets API
+2. WebSockets API
-2. Mobile
-	a. iOS
-	b.
-Android
-	(Ideally, cross-platform.)
-3. Micro-services
-	(via REST or WebSockets API)
+3. Micro-services (via REST or WebSockets API)
+4. Web UI
+5. Mobile UI, both iOS and Android, ideally cross-platform

 ## Types of Data

-Most easily the frameworks can support plain text data.
-I believe I want to stick to plain text and call GNU diff tool to show me differences when comparing output (same as I did years ago for the automation framework developed for the "Tailored Software Development Process" project).

-If the apps I want to test do move around binary data, I'd probably better write a JSON adapter inside the app and expose it via REST or WebSockets (for reasons similar to what I put in the Non-Goals section).
+The frame will support only plain text data.
+See also non-goals below.

 ## Setting Up the Framework(s)